junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — Placed on the Union Calendar, Calendar No. 27.
 - 2007-03-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-56.
 - 2007-03-20 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-56.
+- 2007-03-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-21 — Considered as unfinished business. (consideration: CR H2795)
+- 2007-03-21 — Considered under suspension of the rules. (consideration: CR H2782-2785)
+- 2007-03-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1284.
+- 2007-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-21 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2007-03-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 176). (text: CR H2782)
+- 2007-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 176).(text: CR H2782)